Skip to content

 Maintaining clean speaker profiles over time

-- After major hardware changes: expect new clusters; plan review time rather than fighting duplicate names.
+• After major hardware changes: expect new clusters; plan review time rather than fighting duplicate labels.

-- After noisy recordings: use hallucination marking before linking labels, so you do not consolidate real speakers with junk segments.
+• After noisy recordings: listen before confirming, so you do not consolidate real speakers with junk segments.

-- Before handing off a project: rename speakers to names your team recognises so shared search stays intuitive.
+• Before handing off a project: make sure recurring collaborators are confirmed people so shared search stays intuitive.

 Speaker identification runs on device alongside transcription.
 It is designed for organisations that want voice-derived structure without shipping raw audio to third-party diarisation APIs for routine work.
 Always align use with your local policy and consent practices.